qlibs/mp/README.md

 <p>

 > Make ~~Template~~ Meta-Programming easier by leveraging run-time approach at compile-time.
-  If you know how to use stl.algorithms/rangers you can consider yourself a TMP guru now!
+  If you know how to use stl.algorithms/ranges you can consider yourself a TMP guru now as well!

 ```cpp
 #include <ranges>